Stateline Amp 2

 The Stateline Amp 2

 HiFi High-End Amplifier– The Stateline Amp2 is the result of years of research in which we have optimized every detail of the circuit topology, as well as the selection of the best components for each location according to our understanding of music.
-Having an integrated amp with DAC, line stage and power amplifier this is pretty complex, as there are many interactions to take care for.
+Having an integrated amp with DAC, line stage and power amplifier is pretty complex, as there are many interactions to consider.
 The advantage on the other hand is that we may create an integrated device with very coherent qualities.

 5x line-in RCA, SPDIF-RCA, USB-A

 Stainless steel housing and glass front panel, American walnut feet